Shteb/assault-rebake/README.md

 - Change the file extension to .lcp
   - Similar instructions will work for other non-Winrar compression programs
 ### Convention & Format
 All ids are being named as "npc-rebake_(DEFAULT_ID_HERE)".
+See existing rebakes for examples.
-See existing rebakes for example.
+All classes are being named "(DEFAULT_CLASS_NAME) [K]".
+See existing rebakes for examples.

+### When making changes
+- Bump version in manifest.
+Version incrementing follows [Major Release].[Class Added].[Fixes]
+- Update Readme with progress.

-# Classes & Features: 90% Up to date as of 23/01/2025
+# Classes & Features: 95% Up to date as of 23/01/2025

 | Class | Status |
 | ------ | :------: |